 - CHECK SYLLABI AND COURSE INFORMATION: Once you find a program that interests you, check the program page on the BU Study Abroad website to see the course offerings; often, sample syllabi will be posted.
 For direct-enroll programs, the course offerings for the program will be communicated to you by the program manager or program staff.

-Non-BU students should check with their home institution to determine whether or not the grades earned will appear on the home institution’s transcript or how the coursework will be transferred.
-Keep in mind that all students will have a permanent record at Boston University.
-Should you apply to graduate school at a later date, you may be required to submit an official transcript from each institution you have attended, including Boston University.
+GradesFor Boston University students, grades earned on your off-campus program will appear on your Boston University transcript and will be averaged into your grade point average as normal.
+For non-Boston University students, you should check with your home campus to determine whether or not the grades you earn will appear on your home institution’s transcript, or if the coursework will be transferred as pass/fail grades.
+Regardless of whether the actual grades you earn will appear on your home institution’s transcript, you should keep in mind that you will have a permanent record at Boston University.
+Should you apply to graduate school at a later date, you most likely will be required to submit an official transcript from each institution you have attended.

 |CAS||College of Arts & Sciences|